2015 United Nations Climate Change Conference: Location and participation

-Negotiations
+Negotiations process

 The overarching goal of the Convention is to reduce greenhouse gas emissions to limit the global temperature increase.
 Since COP 17 this increase is set at 2 C-change above pre-industrial levels.
 However, Christiana Figueres acknowledged in the closing briefing at the 2012 Doha conference: "The current pledges under the second commitment period of the Kyoto protocol are clearly not enough to guarantee that the temperature will stay below 2 °C and there is an ever increasing gap between the action of countries and what the science tells us."

 During previous climate negotiations, countries agreed to outline actions they intended to take within a global agreement, by 1 October 2015.
 These commitments are known as Intended Nationally Determined Contributions or INDCs.
 Together, the INDCs would reduce global warming from an estimated 4–5 °C (by 2100) to 2.7 °C, and reduce emissions per capita by 9% by 2030, while providing hope in the eyes of the conference organizers for further reductions in the future that would allow meeting a 2 °C target.

 Think-tanks such as the World Pensions Council (WPC) argued that the keys to success lay in convincing officials in the U.S. and China, by far the two largest national emitters:

 "As long as policy makers in Washington and Beijing didn't put all their political capital behind the adoption of ambitious carbon-emission capping targets, the laudable efforts of other G20 governments often remained in the realm of pious wishes.
 Things changed for the better on 12 November 2014 when President Obama and General Secretary Xi Jinping agreed to limit greenhouse gases emissions."

 President Obama insisted on America's essential role in that regard: "We've led by example ... from Alaska to the Gulf Coast to the Great Plains ... we've seen the longest streak of private job creation in our history.
 We've driven our economic output to all time-highs while driving our carbon pollution down to its lowest level in nearly two decades.
 And then, with our historic joint announcement with China last year, we showed it was possible to bridge the old divide between developed and developing nations that had stymied global progress for so long ...
 That was the foundation for success in Paris."
 Harvard University published a case study on one aspect of the negotiations, focussing on the protection of forests.